waveline10/financial-risk-management-using-machine-learning-on-mainframes/README.md

 ---

-# Part C: Extend the Financial Risk Management application
+# Part C: Extend the Financial Risk Management application in Bluemix

 ## 1. Start with Node.js on Bluemix

 1. [Sign up or log into IBM Bluemix]

 	> NOTE: Use IBM Bluemix to create, test and deploy a quick application.
-Choose among JAVA Liberty Profile, Node.js servers, Ruby, Python, etc...
-This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features & services.
+Choose among JAVA Liberty Profile, Node.js servers, Ruby, Python, etc. This platform also provides DevOps tools for a continuous delivery (Git, automatic deployment) and a lot of innovative features & services.

 2. Go to the catalog and select **SDK for Node.js**.